stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 [SUM]   0.00-30.00  sec  1.59 GBytes   456 Mbits/sec                  receiver
 ```

-## More Obstructions
+## More Obstruction

-In the second test setup the two access points are roughly 30 ft / 9 m apart, on the same floor, and separated by 3 interior
+In the second scenario the two access points are roughly 30 ft / 9 m apart, on the same floor, and separated by 3
-(wood frame) walls and a staircase.
+interior (wood frame) walls and a staircase.
 The throughput drops by 10 - 20%.
-Even though I haven't tested it, I would expect the
-wireless throughput to drop even more if you try to cover multiple floors or have concrete walls.
+As expected, obstructions like walls have
+major impact on the throughput.
+If you can arrange the access points in a way to minimize the number of walls in
+between, your throughput will likely benefit from it.
+I assume that multiple floor or concrete walls have an even
+greater impact.

 ### Client to Server (Client Upload Speed)